 The Institute for Sustainable Foraging (ISF) has established a set of standards for the foraging of ramps (wild leeks).
 These standards were derived from the best practices outlined in various publications and what little research is available, along with a significant reliance on the years of experience of conservation-minded foragers throughout ramp country.

-For the 2017 round of certification, the Institute is initially reaching out to foragers with a long-term reputation for holding themselves to strict standards for sustainable foraging and therefore may be eligible to meet the criteria of certification.
+The Institute is initially reaching out to foragers with a long-term reputation for holding themselves to strict standards for sustainable foraging and therefore may be eligible to meet the criteria of certification.
 In future years, we expect to widely solicit applications for certification among the broad community of foragers throughout the country.

-Initially, the term of each certification will be two years.
 Once certified, the entity is granted official permission for the use of the Institute’s “Certified Sustainably Foraged” seal on their products and to otherwise identify themselves as a certified party of the ISF for ramps (wild leeks).
 As the ISF develops certification programs for other products, a similar process will be set forth for each foraged good.